NNPDF/pinefarm/docs/source/output.rst

     ``DATASET-DATE/DATASET.pineappl.lz4``

-which is the PineAPPL grid.
+which is the final PineAPPL grid.

 The remaining contents of this directory are useful for testing and debugging: